Maxentius

 He was the son of former Emperor Maximian and the son-in-law of Emperor Galerius.
 The latter part of his reign was preoccupied with civil war, allying with Maximinus against Licinius and Constantine.
 The latter defeated him at the Battle of the Milvian Bridge in 312, where Maxentius, with his army in flight, purportedly perished by drowning in the Tiber river.

-Maxentius was the last emperor to permanently reside in Rome.
+Maxentius was the last emperor permanently to reside in Rome.
 He attempted to embellish, restore and improve the ancient capital, carrying out important building works, including the Temple of the Divine Romulus (dedicated to his deceased son), the Basilica of Maxentius, which was completed by Constantine, the villa and the circus of Maxentius.

 Early life, family, and accession

 Early life and family

-Maxentius was the son of the Emperor Maximian and his wife Eutropia.
-As his father became emperor in 285, he was regarded as crown prince who would eventually follow his father on the throne.
+Maxentius was the son of Emperor Maximian and his Syrian wife Eutropia.
+As his father became emperor in 285, he was regarded as the crown prince who would eventually follow his father on the throne.
 He seems not to have served, however, in any important military or administrative position during the reign of Diocletian and his father.
 The exact date of his marriage to Valeria Maximilla, daughter of Galerius, is unknown.
-He had two sons, Valerius Romulus (ca. 295 – 309) and an unknown one.
+He had two sons, Valerius Romulus and an unknown one.

 In 305, Diocletian and Maximian abdicated, and the former Caesares Constantius and Galerius became Augusti.
 Although two sons of emperors – Constantine and Maxentius – were available, they were passed over for the new tetrarchy, and Valerius Severus and Maximinus Daza were appointed Caesars.
 Lactantius' Epitome states that Galerius hated Maxentius and used his influence with Diocletian to see that Maxentius was ignored in the succession; perhaps Diocletian also thought Maxentius was not qualified for the military duties of the imperial office.
 Maxentius retired to an estate some miles from Rome.

 When Constantius died in 306, his son Constantine was crowned emperor on July 25 and subsequently accepted by Galerius into the Tetrarchy as Caesar.
 This set the precedent for Maxentius' accession later in the same year.